opengeospatial/geopackage/guidance/implementation_guide.md

 GeoPackage software supports arbitrary attributes that are defined using the [Schema Extension](extensions/schema.md).
 Where appropriate, the schema defines metadata that improves the readability of visualizations and query results.

 #### Feature Visualization
+Not all GeoPackage clients visualize feature data, but those that do must consider how the styles (portrayal rules) are produced and selected by the user.

+###### Level 1
+Features are visualized using hard-coded styling rules.

+###### Level 2
+Features are styled through the GeoPackage client using styling rules that are provided by the client or defined by the user through the client.

+###### Level 3
+Features styles are encoded as part of Contexts (see above) that are included as part of the GeoPackage.

+> NOTE: This capability is still under development.

 ### Attributes
 Attributes tables are non-spatial data that may be joined as part of a view.
 This eliminates a potential source of redundancy and bloat in GeoPackage files.